 A foreign national of non- Indian origin visiting India can open NRO (savings/ current) a/c.

-Can foreign nationals resident in India open a resident a/c?
+A foreign national resident in India can open a normal resident a/c in INR.